utfsm-eg2-data-analysis/HAPRAD_CPP/README.md

 HAPRAD_CPP
 ==========

-C++ program for calculation of radiative correction to semi-inclusive hadron leptoproduction, based in the original Fortran code `HAPRAD2`.
+C++ program for calculation of radiative corrections to semi-inclusive hadron leptoproduction, based in the original Fortran code `HAPRAD2`.

-DONT FORGET TO COPY DICT FILES INTO SLIB/!!!!

 ## Requirements

 * [**ROOT**](https://root.cern.ch/)

+* **cernlib**, preferably the official package that comes with Debian/Ubuntu, and not the one located in http://github.com/utfsm-eg2-data-analysis/cernlib.

 ## Compilation

 Compile by running `make`.

+## Usage

-If everything goes well, a file called `slib/libTRadCor.so` should appear.
+If the compilation was succesful, a file called `slib/libTRadCor.so` should now exist.

+You can link this dynamic library to your own programs in order to calculate radiative corrections.
+Please, refer to [Utilities/README.md](Utilities/README.md) to know how to use the programs present in this repository.

 ## Authors